 This story was from before my time but only by a couple of years, and people were still talking about it.
 Early in the 486 era, PCs had keys to lock the keyboard.
 It didn’t provide as much security as it looked like, and eventually name-brand PCs dispensed with them.
 Probably because of stories like this.

 Someone bought a Packard Bell PC (of course!) and brought it home, set it up, and couldn’t make it work.
 So she boxed the whole thing back up and brought it back to the store.
 Of course customer service made someone from the computer department come talk to her.
 Customer service hated returns.
 Actually, at my store, the customer service people hated everything.
 They were the kind of people who’d boo Santa Claus.
+Slightly better than the notorious customer service at Fry’s Electronics.
 But I digress.